- The profession

 Riverside Hall, 157

-Barbara Spinda, MS, MLS(ASCP)CM completed her Master of Science in Clinical Laboratory Sciences and Bachelor of Science in Medical Technology at the University of Alabama at Birningham.
+Barbara Spinda, MS, MLS(ASCP)CM completed her Master of Science in Clinical Laboratory Sciences and Bachelor of Science in Medical Technology at the University of Alabama at Birmingham.
 She also holds a Master of Science in Biology from the Calumet campus of Purdue University.
 She is currently a licensed Medical Laboratory Scientist through the American Society of Clinical Pathology and has 10 years of experience in clinical microbiology laboratories as a working technologist and laboratory supervisor.
 Teaching interests include all things microbiology and infectious diseases, workplace management, and process improvement.
+She is currently enrolled in the Doctorate of Education in Instructional Systems Technology through IU Bloomington.

-The IU South Bend Clinical Laboratory Science Program at Indiana University South Bend is in affiliation with the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd, Suite 720, Rosemont, IL 60018, 847-939-3597, email@example.com.
-We are currently in the progress of document submission to become fully accredited.
+The IU South Bend Clinical Laboratory Science Program at Indiana University South Bend is in affiliation with the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd, Suite 720, Rosemont, IL 60018, 847-939-3597, firstname.lastname@example.org.
+Full accreditation April 2020.
 Students are able to take the ASCP-BOC registry exam during this process.

 Programs such as this are highly competitive and will reach full capacity within the first few years.
 Now is your chance to get in on an exciting opportunity to build skills in a high demand field.
 For more information, please complete the following form and a member of the Clinical Laboratory Sciences team will be in contact with you.